c2m2/Neuro-VISOR/README.md

 neurons).
 4. The same synapse mode allows a user to switch between two different types of synapse models, namely excitatory or inhibitory.
-5. To switch between these two modes, select the presynaptic site the same way as before and the mode will change from either excitatory to inhibitory or vice versa.
+5. To switch between these two modes, select(long-press) at the postsynaptic site, the mode will change from either excitatory to inhibitory or vice versa.
-If using the headset, raycast to select the presynaptic site, however if using the desktop mode left click on the postsynaptic site.
-Which synapse model is active is denoted by the synapse color displayed by the pre and postsynaptic sites as well as the arrow that points in the direction from these two membranes.
+6. The active synapse model is denoted by the synapse color displayed by the pre and postsynaptic sites as well as the arrow that points in the direction from these two membranes.
-6. Note that the GABA receptor in our simulation is colored red as to distinguish between the NMDA receptor which is colored green.
+7. Note that the GABA receptor in our simulation is colored red as to distinguish between the NMDA receptor which is colored green.
 The two types of synapse models, combined with the neuron signaling, represent the key ingredients needed to build micro-circuits with realistic signal processing capabilities.
+8. Multiple synaptic connections can be placed on any vertex
+9. Deleting one synapse connection triggers deletion of all other synapse connections associated with the vertex

 ## Known Issues Log

 - The programs freezes while a new neuron loads in
 - Adding in a neuron while the simulation is paused, makes it appear white and buggy (resuming the simulation will fix this)
 - Changing the color scale introduces various bugs
+- The joystick is very sensitive when rescaling neuron

 ## Branches